MostAwesomeDude/construct/docs/index.rst

     <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.5.5</a> is the previous stable release.
 If you are maintaining a project that depended on this framework for a long time, you should probably use this version.
 This branch is not actively maintained.
 Only bugfixes will be added.<br/>
     <br/>

-    <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.8.2</a> was released on September 23th, 2016.
+    <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.8</a> was released on September, 2016.
 There are significant API and implementation changes.
 Fields are now name-less and operators / >> are used to construct Structs and Sequences.
 Most classes were redesigned and reimplemented.
 You should read the documentation again.<br/>
     <br/>

     Please use the <a class="reference external" href="https://github.com/construct/construct/issues">github issues</a> to ask general questions, make feature requests, report issues and bugs, and to send in patches.<br/>